-- If unsure, check a learner's dictionary to find out if a word is a preposition or not. - Macmillan Online Dictionary - Cambridge Advanced Learner's Dictionary (online) - Download a list of prepositions and their definitions:
+- If unsure, check a learner's dictionary to find out if a word is a preposition or not. - Oxford Learner's Dictionary (online) - Download a list of prepositions and their definitions - Keep (and update) a list of prepositions you commonly misuse.